st-yim/excel-to-spss-breast-risk-analysis/README.md

 # Excel-To-SPSS-Breast-Risk-Analysis

-_Project demonstrating the creation of a synthetic breast cancer screening dataset in Excel, followed by statistical analysis in SPSS._
+_Project demonstrating the creation of a breast cancer screening dataset in Excel, followed by statistical analysis in SPSS._

+> **Note**: This project uses *synthetic breast cancer screening data* created for demonstration purposes; it contains no real patient records.

 The repo walks through: